Stability and Generalization in Free Adversarial Training: Related Work

 \section{Related Work}

-\textbf{Generalization in Adversarial Training:} Since the discovery of adversarial examples \citep{szegedy2013intriguing}, a large body of works has focused on training robust DNNs against adversarial perturbations \citep{goodfellow2014explaining, carlini2017towards, madry2017towards, zhang2019theoretically}. \citet{shafahi2019adversarial} proposed ``free'' adversarial training algorithm to update the neural net and adversarial perturbations simultaneously, and \citet{wong2020fast} proposed ``fast'' algorithm, both of which were originally aimed at reducing the computational cost of adversarial training.
-Compared to standard training, the overfitting in adversarial training is shown to be significantly more severe \citep{rice2020overfitting}.
-A line of works analyzed adversarial generalization through the lens of uniform convergence analysis such as via VC-dimension \citep{montasser2019vc, attias2022improved} and Rademacher complexity \citep{yin2019rademacher, farnia2018generalizable, awasthi2020adversarial, xiao2022adversarial}. \citet{schmidt2018adversarially} proved tight bounds on the adversarially robust generalization error showing that vanilla adversarial training requires more data for proper generalization than standard training. \citet{xing2022phase} studied the phase transition of generalization error from standard training to adversarial training.
+\textbf{Generalization in Adversarial Training:} Since the discovery of adversarial examples \citep{szegedy2013intriguing}, a large body of works has focused on training robust DNNs against adversarial perturbations \citep{goodfellow2014explaining, carlini2017towards, madry2017towards, zhang2019theoretically}. \citet{shafahi2019adversarial} proposed the free adversarial training algorithm to update the neural net and adversarial perturbations simultaneously, aimed at reducing the computational cost of adversarial training.
+Also, \citet{wong2020fast} discussed the application of the fast AT algorithm, aiming to lower the computational costs.

+Compared to standard ERM training, the overfitting in adversarial training is shown to be more severe \citep{rice2020overfitting}.
+A line of works analyzed adversarial generalization by applying uniform convergence tools such as VC-dimension \citep{montasser2019vc, attias2022improved} and Rademacher complexity \citep{yin2019rademacher, farnia2018generalizable, awasthi2020adversarial, xiao2022adversarial, xiao2024bridging}. \citet{schmidt2018adversarially} proved tight bounds on the adversarially robust generalization error showing that vanilla adversarial training requires more data for proper generalization than standard training. \citet{xing2022phase} studied the phase transition of generalization error from standard training to adversarial training.
 Also, the reference \citep{andriushchenko2020understanding} discusses the catastrophic overfitting in the Fast AT method.

 \textbf{Uniform Stability:} \citet{bousquet2002stability} developed the algorithmic stability framework to analyze the generalization performance of learning algorithms. \citet{hardt2016train} further extended the algorithmic stability approach to stochastic gradient-based optimization (SGD) methods. \citet{bassily2020stability,lei2023stability} analyzed the stability under non-smooth functions.
 Some recent works applied the stability framework to study the generalization gap of adversarial training, while they mostly assumed an oracle to obtain a perfect perturbation and focused on the stability of the training process. \citet{xing2021algorithmic} analyzed the stability by shedding light on the non-smooth nature of the adversarial loss. \citet{xiao2022stability} further investigated the stability bound by introducing a notion of approximate smoothness.
 Based on this result, \citet{xiao2022smoothedsgdmax} proposed a smoothed version of SGDmax to improve the adversarial generalization. \citet{xiao2023improving} utilized the stability framework to improve the robustness of DNNs under various types of attacks.